Minestom/minestom.net/docs/adventure/audiences.md

 - `Scoreboard`
 - `Team`

-The full API is available on any of them:
+The Adventure methods are available on any of them:

 ```java
 instance.sendMessage(Component.text("Hello, instance!"));